-Roads and bridges
+Road and bridges

-Bridge work, Tiniroto Road, slips and dropouts, resilience
+Bridge works, slips and dropouts and resilience

 Future of severely affected land

-Clearing LWD within hill and water catchments.
+LWD clearing within hill and water catchments

 Community-led plans